Module 6: Constantine & Victory

 Lecture Content

-In this section, you will find the video lecture for the Constantine & the Victory of Christianity module.
-Click the thumbnail to open access to the video.
-There are also links with the video if you prefer to watch on the Rumble or YouTube interface or download just the audio to listen offline.
+In this section, you will find the video lectures for the Constantine & the Victory of Christianity module.
+They are designed to be watched in order, but each video should make sense on its own.
+Click each banner to open access to each video.
+There are also links with each video if you prefer to watch on the Rumble or YouTube interface or download just the audio to listen offline.

 Supplemental Reading